Outer Space Institute

 Latest Announcements

-OSI Junior Fellow Charlotte Hook presented a statement to the UN Committee on the Peaceful Uses of Outer Space (COPUOS) Legal Subcommittee, partaking in a general exchange of views on potential legal models for activities around space resources.
+OSI Junior Fellow Jo Armstrong remotely delivered a statement to the UN Committee on the Peaceful Uses of Outer Space (COPUOS) highlighting some of the intertwined challenges towards the long-term sustainability of outer space activities.

 Events